Maakat/Aesthetica/README.md

 Aesthetica
 ==========

-A practice in creating a game with freedom of movement  .
+A practice in creating a game with freedom of movement.
+Powered by: Janque420Tech V0.1